These organisations and tools have not been vetted and their inclusion should not be viewed as an official BFI endorsement or affiliation.

-A youth led media organisation that uses the power of film to challenge perceptions, raise awareness, change mindsets and transform lives.
-Fully Focussed has an extensive talent pool.
+A youth-led media organisation that uses the power of film to challenge perceptions, raise awareness, change mindsets and transform lives.
+Fully Focused has an extensive talent pool.

 MAMA Youth Project

-MAMA Youth Project aims to equip young people from 18-25 years of age with the skills and experience to secure long-term, fulfilling employment in the TV and media industry.
+MAMA Youth Project aims to equip young people from 18 to 25 years of age with the skills and experience to secure long-term, fulfilling employment in the TV and media industry.
 They particularly focus on young people from under-represented groups and those with limited educational or employment opportunities, including unemployed graduates, and it has a growing talent pool with alumni profiles.

 Modern Tales delivers training and professional development opportunities to support and sustain diverse filmmakers in the audiovisual landscape.
 It offers bespoke craft training for industry entrants, emerging and mature practitioners in off-screen roles.

-Based near Pinewood Studios, Resource Productions have been championing inclusion and access for more than 20 years — with a mission to enable social change through film whilst diversifying the industry.
+Resource Productions have been championing inclusion and access for more than 20 years – with a mission to enable social change through film whilst diversifying the industry.
 They are constantly engaged in community outreach, through which they identify talent.
-This is done through ‘Youth Engagement Slough’ (11-25) and ‘The Resources’ (19+).
+This is done through ‘Youth Engagement Slough’ (11 to 25) and ‘The Resources’ (19+).
 They connect people to opportunities, provide training and mentoring, facilitate placements and help secure work.

 TriForce Creative Network

 TriForce Creative Network was built on a strong ethos of inclusion and access, opening doors to the industry to people from all walks of life and providing a trusted and viable avenue for the industry to discover diverse talent.
 Connect with the TriForce Creative Network Talent Pool.

 Raising Films Production Resource